UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-A single :code:`titleInfo` element having an attribute of :code:`supplied="yes"`.
+This category refers to single :code:`titleInfo` element having an attribute of :code:`supplied="yes"`. :code:`titleInfo[@supplied="yes"]` is used currently to indicate that a title is constructed by a cataloger rather than transcribed from the source.
+As mentioned previously, this is not consistently used to indicate whether a title is supplied or not, particularly when the only title value has to be supplied because the materials being described have no linguistic content to transcribe.

 Justification
 ^^^^^^^^^^^^^

-Samvera uses brackets to wrap title strings in direct mapping examples.
-According to the `Aggregation Overview document <https://www.njstatelib.org/wp-content/uploads/2017/01/DPLA-Aggregation-Overview.pdf>`_ provided by DPLA, they recommend we "not have brackets or ending periods."
+While the title values themselves need to be retained, it was decided that it is not important to keep values within :code:`titleInfo[@supplied="yes"]` separate from values within :code:`titleInfo` without the attribute value.
+Therefore both single title values are mapped to the same property - `dcterms:title`.
+In traditional MARC records and in Samvera's mapping, brackets are used to wrap title strings that are supplied as a way to distinguish supplied and transcribed titles within the same field.
+The decision to not use brackets was made because these characters do not have intuitive meeting to users.
+This decision is supported by the Digital Public Library of America's `Aggregation Overview document <https://www.njstatelib.org/wp-content/uploads/2017/01/DPLA-Aggregation-Overview.pdf>`_ that recommends contributors do "not have brackets or ending periods" in their title values.

 XPath